johnjackoleary/cfi-commonplace-book/Filed/Complete VFR Preflight Checklist.md

 - [ ] Don't let yourself be rushed
 - [ ] Don't go if something's not right
 - [ ] Consider the [[Three Strikes and You’re Out Rule]]

-## Flight Planning
-- [ ] Complete a navlog planner, with waypoints, altitudes, fuel requirements, etc.
-	- [ ] Consider performance requirements (eg. climb rates to clear terrain)
-	- [ ] Consider all airspaces, terrain, and obstacles en route
-- [ ] Call ahead to each airport to check on fuel, transient parking, and FBO costs
-- [ ] File VFR Flight Plan (if desired)
-- [ ] Be prepared for diversion (money)

 ## Other
 - [ ] Provide passengers with [[SAFETY]] briefing